 No matter what breed of dog you have, or the length of their fur, pay special attention to getting a properly sized harness.
 Doing so will ensure the safety and comfort of your pup, make walking and other activities more manageable, and will keep long hair from getting tangled.
 Recently, we've already reviewed the key reasons on why it's so important to get the right size of a dog harness and how you can pick up the best harness that ideally fits your furry friend.

 There is no one-size-fits-all option when it comes to harnesses.
 That’s why the best harness for long-haired dogs will have several points of adjustment to suit any proportions and body shape.
-Selecting the right size harness is just the first step; you should then be able to adjust the shoulder and chest areas to get the best fit on your dog that won’t tangle her long fur.
+Selecting the right size harness is just the first step; you should then be able to adjust the shoulder and chest areas to get the correctly fitted harness on your dog that won’t tangle her long fur.